Honey Flow, Supering, Winter splits and Mite checks Oh My!

 Ok beeople.
 My bad.
 It is July 2nd and I promised you a monthly newsletter.
 Good news is that June is all about spring build up and getting those bees ready for the main honey flow which is starting now!
 Even though we had a late spring, June was pretty great for spring/early summer build up and weather.
 The bees were already benefiting from a nice dandelion bloom and then came a nice black locust bloom.
 And now, the main nectar plants like the clovers, birds foot treefoil and linden/basswood trees are blooming or about to.
 At my WI home yard, I have been watching the basswood tree buds with great anticipation.
 As I write the sun is coming out after several inches of rain.
 This is good for nectar producing plants to turn on the faucet.

-WHAT ARE THE BEES DOING IN MAY?
+WHAT ARE THE BEES DOING IN June and July?

-WHAT IS THE BEEKEEPER DOING IN MAY?
+WHAT IS THE BEEKEEPER DOING IN june and July?